siderolabs/talos/website/content/v1.6/talos-guides/configuration/disk-encryption.md

 - `nodeID` which is generated using the node UUID and the partition label (note that if the node UUID is not really random it will fail the entropy check).
 - `static` which you define right in the configuration.
+- `kms` which is sealed with the network KMS.
+- `tpm` which is sealed using the TPM and protected with SecureBoot.

 > Note: Use static keys only if your STATE partition is encrypted and only for the EPHEMERAL partition.
 > For the STATE partition it will be stored in the META partition, which is not encrypted.